ย

 Copy this prompt and paste into Perplexity, ChatGPT, or Claude for a personalized recommendation:

-Since 2009, Brinyte has designed tactical and outdoor lighting with direct input from working professionals.
+Brinyte was founded in 2009.
+Since then, we have specialized in tactical and outdoor lighting with direct input from working professionals.
 Our team tests every product across realโworld conditions โ from lowโlight tactical drills to field hunting.
+Brinyte holds 50+ patents and ISO9001 certification.
 This rifle light setup guide is based on thousands of rounds of liveโfire testing across AR15s, PCCs, and shotguns.

 "Engineered for the mission โ proven in the field."